 The person who has access to the email will, most likely, have access to reset the account password and possibly other account information.
 The more an email is used to register accounts, the more it is exposed to the risk of being exposed and compromised.

 Additional Account Security

-2-Factor Authentication (2FA), is the most accessible and popular tool used by most account providers to secure your individual login, and if done right, makes your account almost uncompromisable, just be mindful to use a secure and trusted authentification app and follow proper procedure when moving it to another device.
+- 2-Factor Authentication (2FA) is the most accessible and popular tool used by most account providers to secure your individual login, and if done right, makes your account almost uncompromisable, just be mindful to use a secure and trusted authentification app and follow the proper procedure when moving it to another device.

 First of all, check the WiFi network you will connect to.
 In many places, there are several WiFi networks open within reach of the computer, so it is necessary to verify that you will really connect to the desired one, and not to a stranger.

 Computers with Windows 7, Windows 8, and the latest versions of OS X, have the ability to share files with other devices that are connected to the same network.
 If we are using a public WiFi network, it is recommended to have this option disabled.
 In Windows, from the control panel, network options.
 On OS X, from system preferences.

 Avoid using the same password for different accounts.
 This not only applies to connecting to public WiFi networks but in general.

 Whenever you access a website that handles our personal data, such as an email or work platform, a bank website or in general that stores sensitive information.
 Always verify that it is accessed through a secure navigation protocol, such as HTTPS.
 In summary, if “https” does not appear in the browser bar, avoid logging in, since the site is not correctly encrypted.